ewilded/shelling/README.md

 Its main objectives are:
 * provide methodology for the OS command injection detection
-* provide software implementating this methogolody.
+* provide software implementating this methodology.

 # How this document is organised
 This documentation is divided into two separate sections: